kailash-manasarovar/statement/docs/timeline/2024/april.md

 - Even though I have left the conservatory, the stalking continues online and in person.
 - It's maybe even worse than before.
 - Perhaps my attendance at a government-run educational organization afforded me some safety which was now removed and so the porn-gang feeding-frenzy could really begin.
-- Bali was coming up too, and I needed prepping for that.
+- My work trip to [Bali](may.md#bali) was coming up too, and I needed porn-prepping for that.
-- The Bali trip also probably afforded me a little bit of safety; some delay before they came in for the kill I expect.
+- The Bali trip probably afforded me a little bit of safety; some delay before they came in for the kill I expect.
 - One Saturday in April, I'm followed on a shopping trip to Iceland by a small wirey longish-black-haired Spaniard who is hopping and dancing around as he tracks me around the isles.
-- I'm followed on walks to Las Rotas, and random people say disparaging things about me as they walk past, laughing and jeering; they point and take photos of me.
+- I'm followed on walks to Las Rotas; random people saying disparaging things about me as they walk past laughing; a lot of jeering, pointing, and people taking photos of me.
-- Cars start beeping as they pass my apartment on Carrer Furs which is not a busy street.
+- Cars start beeping as they pass my apartment on Carrer Furs, which is not a busy street.
 - Every night, someone runs their car engine outside my apartment as I'm trying to get to sleep.
 - The engine low-level runs, then spits and growls, sometimes for hours, and often after midnight.
 - It is a red rally-type hatchback which always drives away eventually as if it is owned by a non-resident.